ibm-cloud-docs/apps/reqnsi.md

         value: {{ .Values.services.mongo.ca }}
   ```

-6. In your application, use your environment variables to initiate the service SDK that's provided for you.
+6. In your application, use your environment variables to start the service SDK that's provided for you.

   ```javascript
     const serviceManger = require('./services/serivce-manage.js');